ahsanali17/Rocket-Elevators-Rest-API/README.md

 The REST API URL is: https://week-8-restapi-apibehavioroptions-kaelenburroughs.azurewebsites.net/

+To log into the account asociated with the Azure service, the account email is burroughsdevtest@gmail.com, and the password is Codeboxx1! .

 Each request works as follows:

 1. GET Batteries - Returns the information for a specific battery, and different batteries can be returned by changing the number at the end of the API request.